PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_docker.rst

   $ docker run --user $(id -u):$(id -g) -v $PWD/pcl:/home --rm -it pointcloudlibrary/env:20.04 bash

-  where $PWD:/pcl:/home represents the pcl source code in Ubuntu (inside VirtualBox) while home represents the pcl source code inside the docker container.
+  where $PWD:/pcl:/home represents the pcl source code in Ubuntu while home represents the pcl source code inside the docker container.
+Option --rm tells docker to remove the container when it exits automatically.
+By default, when the container exits, its file system persists on the host system.
+  The -it option is used when dealing with the interactive processes like bash and tells Docker to keep the standard input attached to the terminal.

-  Using volumes, actions performed on a file in Ubuntu (inside VirtualBox) such as creating new files are directly mapped to the selected path location inside docker container.
+  Using volumes, actions performed on a file in Ubuntu such as creating new files are directly mapped to the selected path location inside docker container.

-  To exit the container simply run in terminal exit
+  To exit the container simply run in terminal exit.

 Building PCL
 --------------